 A rate lock fee is the cost of fixing the mortgage interest rate at a specific price for a set period.
-Locking the interest rate keeps you safe from market fluctuations.
+Locking the interest rate keeps you safe from the current housing market in North Carolina fluctuations.
 Once the rate lock period expires, most lenders charge an additional fee to extend it.

 While a rate lock can save a significant amount of money in interest, it is important to note that lenders can void the rate lock at any point if your debt-to-income ratio increases and your credit score declines.

 A recording fee is paid to the local government to register the change in ownership of a house or sale of a property in the public record.
 It also records mortgages and other liens against the house.
 It is usually charged by the county.

 A survey fee is paid to a professional surveyor who creates a drawing of the property highlighting its boundaries, easements, improvements, and the physical features of the land, like home elevation, etc. It will give you a better idea of the property you are buying in an official and legal capacity.